koshka77/mfurin-vizstory/final_p2.md

 ### An introduction and outline

-I typically read American Scientific journal monthly.
+I read American Scientific journal monthly.
 I noticed a lot of topics related to global warming.
+Lots of discussion related to global warming and emission of CO2 really pushed my interest in researching this topic.

+Personally, I feel the effects of global warming.
 I remember that years ago there was always winter in Pittsburgh.
-In the recent years summer have become hotter and winter have become warmer.
+In the recent years, summers have become hotter and winters have become warmer.

 I wanted to investigate this topic and use it for my digital story.
 I was wondering if I could find enough data on this topic which would be publicly accessible.
 To my surprise, I found a few websites with data.
+I am excited to present it.

 ### Drawing wireframe with crayons/pens